jkarstin/GitGhost/README.md

 ---

 ## !!!
-IMPORTANT !!!
+DON'T COUNT YOUR GHOSTLINGS BEFORE THEY HATCH !!!
-The nature of this repository is such that, executing the scripts is **<ins>designed to remove the repository from your local machine!</ins>**
+The nature of this repository is such that, executing the scripts is **<ins>designed to fundamentally change in the process of a successful execution!</ins>** This means that once the tool has done what it is supposed to do, it will not be able to be easily reverted back to it's original form.

-As such, it is *vital* that you **read through the entirety of this README <ins>before</ins> executing any of the steps listed**, because if anything goes wrong, you likely will not have this guide to help, and you will need to delete everything and clone the repository again.
+As such, it is *\*vital\** that you **<ins>read through the entirety of this README *before* executing any of the steps listed</ins>**, because if anything goes wrong, this help information will likely no longer be around, and you will need to delete everything and clone the repository again.

-I have added a `build-safe.ps1` script if you want to keep this README file after everything is done, but you will then need to do your own cleanup, and it is just easier for everyone to listen to gramma:
+I have added a `crack-eggs.safe` script if you want to keep all the original repo files, but you will then need to do your own cleanup, and it is just easier for everyone to listen to Gramma Ghoulie:
-> "Make sure you read through the whole recipe before you start cooking!" ~Your Gramma
+> "Make sure you read through the whole recipe before you start cracking eggs!
+It's much easier to take the yolk from the egg than it is to put it back in." ~Gramma Ghoulie

-*You have been warned...*
+*You have been warned... (with \*love\* of course)*

 ---

-## Requirements
+## Kitchen Prep!
 In order to take advantage of this repo, you will need a base set of pre-existing programs.
 GitGhost is written to wrap around Git and ~~aims to~~ provide support (both moral and development-wise) for a variety of other aids as well!

 Here's the current list of requirements and supported auxiliaries: